Planning screening programmes

 - Cost of treating more advanced disease in the absence of a screening programme

-- Randomized controlled trials provide robust evidence for the effectiveness of a screening test, but the results may be difficult to reproduce in the real-world service setting.
+- Randomised controlled trials provide robust evidence for the effectiveness of a screening test, but the results may be difficult to reproduce in the real-world service setting.

 - Variation in quality of service delivery may change the balance of harm and benefit of a screening programme.